Scientific Style and Format - 8th Edition

 Journals

-For the end reference, list authors in the order in which they appear in the original text.
-The year of publication follows the author list.
-Use periods to separate each element, including author(s), date of publication, article and journal title, and volume or issue information.
-Location (usually the page range for the article) is preceded by a colon.
+List authors in the order in which they appear in the original text, followed by a period.
+Periods also follow article and journal title and volume or issue information.
+Separate the date from volume and issue by a semicolon.
+The location (usually the page range for the article) is preceded by a colon.

 Journal titles are generally abbreviated according to the List of Title Word Abbreviations maintained by the ISSN International Centre.
 See Appendix 29.1 in Scientific Style and Format for more information.

-For articles with more than 10 authors, list the first 10 in the end reference, followed by “et al.”
+For articles with more than 10 authors, list the first 10 followed by “et al.”

 Volume with no issue or other subdivision